Austroasiatic languages: Proto-language

 This is identical to earlier reconstructions except for /*ʄ/. /*ʄ/ is better preserved in the Katuic languages, which Sidwell has specialized in.

 Internal classification

 Linguists traditionally recognize two primary divisions of Austroasiatic: the Mon–Khmer languages of Southeast Asia, Northeast India, and the Nicobar Islands, and the Munda languages of East and Central India and parts of Bangladesh and Nepal.
 However, no evidence for this classification has ever been published.

-Each family written in boldface below is accepted as a valid clade.
+According to standard linguistic consensus, the principal branches of the Austroasiatic family are universally acknowledged as valid clades, although their internal relationships continue to be a subject of ongoing scholarly debate.
 By contrast, the relationships between these families within Austroasiatic are debated.
 In addition to the traditional classification, two recent proposals are given, neither of which accepts traditional "Mon–Khmer" as a valid unit.
 However, little of the data used for competing classifications has ever been published and, therefore, cannot be evaluated by peer review.

 In addition, there are suggestions that additional branches of Austroasiatic might be preserved in substrata of Acehnese in Sumatra (Diffloth), the Chamic languages of Vietnam, and the Land Dayak languages of Borneo (Adelaar 1995).